League-of-Foundry-Developers/foundry-vtt-types/CONTRIBUTING.md

 #### Type for a class being used as a value (e.g. assigned to a variable)

-If the type is not configurable by the user, it should most likely be `ConstructorOf<NameOfTheClass>`.
+If the type is not configurable by the user, it should most likely be `NameOfTheClass.AnyConstructor`.
 This will also allow deriving classes to be used as value.
 In rare occasions (i.e. when really only instances of this specific class may be assigned, no deriving classes), `typeof NameOfTheClass` can be used.